chronologos/duke_foodpoints/README.md

 * The backend will not operate properly without the appropriate API keys in .env
 * `npm install`
 * `npm start`

-Foreman
-====
-* This app can also be run using Foreman, which will default to port 5000.